mamcer/mamcer.github.io/_posts/2022-03-05-the-manager-path.md

 subtitle: Notes and learnings of my path as IT Manager
 ---

 Two years and a half ago I accepted a position as an IT Manager.
 Before that I was working on different technology companies with positions like developer, devops, software architect and technical lead.
-Since 2013 also on positions that involves a different level of management, always technical and working mainly with remote teams
+Since 2013 also on positions that involved different level of management, always technical and working mainly with remote teams

 These are some notes about my learnings on the path to become a better manager (work in progress), personal experience and challenges